julianakwan/ShearEmu/README.md

 Source code for tangential shear emulator.
 The emulator has been trained to predict the tangential shear from an N-body simulation based on on a WMAP7 cosmology.
-It uses Gaussian Process regression to calculate P_gm(k) and xi_gm(r) using a 5 parameter Halo Occupation Distribution Model to model the galaxy catalog and then these can then be used to derive the tangential shear using gamma_t.c.
+It uses Gaussian Process regression to calculate the fully non-linear P_gm(k) and xi_gm(r), with the galaxy clustering modelled by a 5 parameter Halo Occupation Distribution Model.
+The expressions for P_gm(k) and xi_gm(r) can then be used to derive the tangential shear using gamma_t.c.

 Please modify the supplied Makefile for your setup.
 You will need to link to GSL (any version with spline and linear algebra capabilities is fine).